-The AMERICAN COLLEGE OF HEALTHCARE AND TECHNOLOGY reserves the right, at its discretion, to make changes in program content, materials and/or schedules in the interest of improving the quality of the student's training or where deemed appropriate due to industry changes.
-The college also reserves the right to make changes in organizational structure, policy and procedures as circumstances dictate.
+The AMERICAN COLLEGE OF HEALTHCARE AND TECHNOLOGY reserves the right, at its discretion, to make changes in the enrollment agreement, program content, materials and/or schedules in the interest of improving the quality of the student's training or where deemed appropriate due to industry changes.
+The college also reserves the right omake changes in organizational structure, policy and procedures as circumstances dictate.
+As appropriate, changes will be notified to students by publication in the catalog, in person by instructors, electronically by email or by posting in the student online platform.
+Please note that the school will send notices to addresses provided by the student during the admissions process unless a change of address has been submitted in writing by the student to the Registrar's office.